3.5 Impacts on weekly payments

 CWE from self-employment need to be declared, and include earnings from sharing economy activities, e.g. Uber, Deliveroo.

-The worker should provide supporting documentation to the Agent to assist the Agent in determining their CWE from self-employment.
-These documents may include:
+A worker must report these details, noting hours and duties performed providing, supporting documentation to the Agent to assist in determining their CWE from self-employment.

-• Time sheets and pay slips for the work performed for the period.
+• Time sheets and pay slips for the work performed by the worker for the period.

 • Time sheets and pay slips for the work performed by others involved in the business.